-In many cases, the immune system itself will get rid of the virus.
+In many cases, the immune system will get rid of the virus.
 There are more than 100 strains of HPV.
-Some strains, such as HPV-16 and HPV-18, are more likely to infect the reproductive tract in women and cause CIN.
+Some songs, such as HPV-16 and HPV-18, are more likely to infect the reproductive tract in women and cause CIN.

-It is believed that more than 75% of sexually active women are or were infected with HPV at some time.
+It is believed that more than 75% of sexually active women are or were infected with HPV.

-Approximately 50% of HPV infections occur in women between the ages of 15 and 25 years.
-Most of the time, infections disappear causing permanent problems.
+Approximately 50% of HPV infections occur in women between the ages of 15 and 25.
+Most of the time, diseases disappear, causing permanent problems.